 Do you really regularly see puppies dying of distemper?

-That’s a first for me, the vets I speak to in the UK tell me they haven’t seen a case of distemper in ten years.
+The vets I speak to in the UK tell me they haven’t seen a case of distemper in ten years.

 As for parvo, there are examples in my book of vaccinated pups dying of it, with expert opinion stating it was vaccine-induced.
 Parvo was also created by vaccine manufacturers who cultivated the distemper vaccine on cat tissue infected with feline enteritis and distributed it around the world.